KitLavis/stage-left-merch/README.md

 ![Empty basket](docs/empty-basket.png)

 The second variation is shown when the user has items in their basket.
-It consists of the a brief summary of each item, and allows for the quantity of each item to be changed, or removed completely if necessary.
+It consists of a brief summary of each item, and allows for the quantity of each item to be changed, or removed completely if necessary.
 In the bottom right hand corner of the page, the user is shown the different totals for the session.
 If the order total does not reach the amount required for free postage, a message is shown letting the user know how much more they need to spend in order to get their postage for free.
 Finally, there are the two buttons, one sending the customer back to all products, the other moving the customer forward to the checkout app.

 ![Basket page](docs/basket-page.png)

 ### Checkout

-The checkout app is arguably the most complex of the applications - due to the sensitive nature of payment proccessing - however the page itself is kept as simple as possible to allow for a better user experience.
+The checkout app is arguably the most complex of the applications - mainly due to the sensitive nature of payment proccessing - however the page itself is kept as simple as possible to allow for a better user experience.

 - Checkout page

-The checkout page is split into two coloumns; the left half holds the oder form for the customer to complete - the details entered can be saved from here if the user is authenticated - while the right half shows a basic summary of the order.
+The checkout page is split into two coloumns; the left half holds the order form for the customer to complete - the details entered can be saved from here if the user is authenticated - while the right half shows a basic summary of the order.
 From here the customer has the option to go back on modify their basket, or checkout securely with stripe via the complete order button.
 A warning is shown underneath the button to remind the user that they will be charged.

 The submission of the order form is handled twice: first through the form submit in the javascript that stripe provides, and second by a stripe webhook.
 This means that if the user accidentaly closes the browser before the form is properly submitted, or if something interupts submission, the order will be created instead from the webhook handler.